 (e) Regular review of access privileges to ensure continued appropriateness.

-ISDM Sub-com, supported by ITS and in consultation with respective Data Owners, shall determine and execute, using a risk-based approach and preferably on an annual basis at a minimum, an assessment plan to include a selection of information systems (together with their related infrastructure where applicable and appropriate) for periodic information system assessments for the purpose of identifying deficiencies and improvement opportunities.
-Data Owners associated with the selected information systems, working in conjunction with respective Data Custodians, shall commission at their own cost their own assessment to be carried out by an independent assessor that can satisfy assessment requirements endorsed by [ITPC] through ISDM Sub-com, and shall provide to the both ISDM Sub-com and ITS a copy of the assessment’s report together with a proposed action plan for addressing any identified deficiencies and/or improvement suggestion.
+[ITPC], supported by ITS and in consultation with respective Data Owners, shall determine and execute, using a risk-based approach and preferably on an annual basis at a minimum, an assessment plan to include a selection of information systems (together with their related infrastructure where applicable and appropriate) for periodic information system assessments for the purpose of identifying deficiencies and improvement opportunities.
+Data Owners associated with the selected information systems, working in conjunction with respective Data Custodians, shall commission at their own cost their own assessment to be carried out by an independent assessor that can satisfy assessment requirements endorsed by [ITPC], and shall provide to ITS a copy of the assessment’s report together with a proposed action plan for addressing any identified deficiencies and/or improvement suggestion.

 (b) Loss of privacy of data, potentially due to aggregation with data from other cloud consumers;